Hygge Interior Design: Secrets to a Warm and Cozy Home

 Starting with small routines can make a big difference.
 Lighting a candle or brewing tea each evening signals time to unwind.
 Soft lighting, such as lamps or fairy lights, helps create a gentle mood.

 Simple actions like reading for a few minutes or listening to calm music add to the feeling of comfort.
 Wearing soft, loose clothes encourages relaxation.
-Taking quiet moments to breathe deeply or stretch also supports peace.
+Taking steps to focus on the comfort of your living space and prioritizing rest will support lasting peace.

 Key rituals include: